James Farrar (actor)

-James Castling Farrar (born 19 June 1987) is an English actor and model, known for his roles as Liam Gilmore in the Channel 4 soap opera Hollyoaks.
+James Castling Farrar (born 19 June 1987) is an English actor and model, known for his role as Liam Gilmore in the Channel 4 soap opera Hollyoaks.
 He rose to prominence in 2021 for his portrayal of Zack Hudson in the BBC soap opera EastEnders.

-Early and personal life
+Early life and education

 Farrar was born on 19 June 1987 in Greenwich, London.
 He undertook a drama and media studies degree at the University of Portsmouth graduating in 2008.
 He graduated from the Royal Central School of Speech and Drama in 2010.
-He is also a qualified personal trainer and vegan chef.
-He married Ali Roff Farrar in 2017 and they have a daughter born in 2021.

 Career

 Prior to acting, Farrar worked as a model.
 He made his acting debut in an episode of EastEnders as Brendan, before appearing in a number of short films including Donkey, Dominic and Loser.
 In 2011, he joined the cast of the Channel 4 soap opera Hollyoaks as Liam Gilmore.
 He left the role in 2013.

 In 2021, he joined the BBC One soap opera EastEnders as Zack Hudson, the long lost half-brother of Sharon Watts (Letitia Dean) and son of Gavin Sullivan (Paul Nicholas).